geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 No, I don't exactly follow this.
 It's making an iOctal?
 What is KFDIOC runtime-enabled now?

 ##### **B1tg** [[00:36:25](https://www.youtube.com/watch?v=_mJIF112c5k&t=2185)]
 This is taken from the KFDIOC code.
-Like if you create a tensor to do real...
+Like if you create a tensor to do real..
 OpenTensor on GPU, this will be called.
 I just put here as a simple repo.

 ##### **Nimlgen** [[00:36:54](https://www.youtube.com/watch?v=_mJIF112c5k&t=2214)]
 I mean, our code that's crashing clearly isn't doing that.
 What?

 ##### **Geohot** [[00:37:05](https://www.youtube.com/watch?v=_mJIF112c5k&t=2225)]
-I mean, our code that's crashing clearly isn't...
-I don't understand exactly how...
+I mean, our code that's crashing clearly isn't..
+I don't understand exactly how..
 If I run this, I'll get the MMU crash.

 ##### **Nimlgen** [[00:37:16](https://www.youtube.com/watch?v=_mJIF112c5k&t=2236)]
 Yes.
 I'm trying it now.
 And then what if I comment out the iOctal?
 It'll crash or not?